jessieblaeser/nicar_2025_infrastructure/README.md

 # nicar_2025_infrastructure
- NICAR 2025 - IIJA and IRA
+ Formerly a talk on IIJA and IRA
+ Now a conversation on government spending data + reporting on DOGE